Family Planning Workgroup Objectives (12)

 The Family Planning objectives align with comprehensive, evidence-informed guidelines for the delivery of family planning and related preventive health services and with Title X regulations.

-Understanding Family Planning
+Understanding (Non-API) Family Planning

 Unintended pregnancies are associated with many negative health and economic consequences.
 Unintended pregnancies include pregnancies that are reported by women as being mistimed or unwanted.